 Researchers studying COVID-19 have released their discovery of finding live samples of COVID in feces.
 According to them, this could potentially mean that the virus could spread through another method, called the fecal-oral route.

 Are you sure you want to log out?

 Please tell us what was missing.

 We’re unable to offer personal health advice, diagnosis, or treatment, but we welcome your feedback!
 Just type it in the box below.

-According to a report from the Emerging Infectious Diseases journal, researchers from China have found live samples of COVID-19 in feces taken from recently deceased patients.
+According to a report from the Emerging Infectious Diseases journal, researchers from China have found live samples of COVID in feces taken from recently deceased patients.
 The researchers started collecting the fecal samples while the patients were still alive, and tested the samples for COVID-19.
-They discovered that some of the patients’ feces contained live samples of the virus.
-These samples also tested positive when they tested it for COVID-19.

 Because of their findings, researchers recommend the thorough disinfection of all surfaces.
 This should help lower the risk of spreading the virus.